LM-Towner/phase-0-tracks/web_dev/request_cycle/http_requests.md

 ## What is a cookie (the technical kind, not the delicious kind)?
 How does it relate to HTTP requests?

 	* Cookies are bits of information that is saved when you vist a website.
-Some information that may be saved are username and passwords for partiicular websites, or certain browsing  patterns.
-Cookies also allow for you be tracked and marketed for certain advertisements based on things that are researched on your computer.
+Some information that may be saved are username and passwords for particular websites, or certain browsing  patterns.
+	*Cookies also allow for you be tracked and marketed for certain advertisements based on things that are researched on your computer.